CanDIG/federation_service/README.md

 }
 ```

-#### How to register peer servers
+### How to register peer servers

 For federation to work, you will need to register both the `host` and its peer servers as `servers` under `config/servers.json`.
+This may be confusing, as you may think that your `host` does not need to be registered.

 In addition, specify the location for your peer servers with the array `["research centre", "province name", "province code"]`.
+For compatibility with CanDIG's [data portal](https://github.com/CanDIG/candig-data-portal), use the following province codes:

-This may be confusing, as you may think that your `host` does not need to be registered.
+`'ca-ab', 'ca-bc', 'ca-mb', 'ca-nb', 'ca-nl', 'ca-nt', 'ca-ns', 'ca-nu', 'ca-on', 'ca-pe', 'ca-qc', 'ca-sk', 'ca-yt'`

 For example, if your host federation service is running at `http://0.0.0.0:8890` in British Columbia, and your first
 peer server federation service is running at `http://0.0.0.0:8891` in Ontario, your `servers.json` would look like this: